OpenStackweb/osf-website/src/pages/openinfra-summit/summit-faq.md

 If you have questions about registration, please email [summit@openinfra.dev](mailto:summit@openinfra.dev)

+**Do you offer registration refunds or ticket transfers?** <br>
+Yes, refunds and ticket transfers will be processed until May 27th, 2022 at 11:59 PT.

 #### ONSITE SAFETY PRECAUTIONS

 Our attendees’ health and safety remain our top priority as we continue to monitor COVID-19.
 We will follow all venue, local, and WHO guidelines to make the best and most informed decisions around onsite safety and requirements.